byhyu/travis-tp/README.md

 ## Datasets
 Ruby on Rails could be used to do the evaluation, but just would need to *check how explicit the test suite execution/success/failure data is in the build logs *(which you would need to download).

-    used the data from https://github.com/elbaum/CI-Datasets and added the config data (ruby version, GEM) crawled from api.travis-ci.org.
+    used the data from https://github.com/elbaum/CI-Datasets and added the config data (ruby version, GEM) crawled from api.travis-ci.org. we retrieved a sample as large as 100000 test suites.

 ## Analysis
 #### RQ1: How common are the above cases of test execution redundancy?
+(1) a TS fails for any Ruby version for a specific GEM configuration => group by <test_suite, GEM>, if the build status are all failed, then mark it unnecessary, get 265/1516 (2) a TS fails for any GEM configuration for a specific Ruby version => group by <test_suite, version>, if the build status are all failed, then mark it unnecessary, get 2016/4194 (3) a tS fails for any GEM configuration for any Ruby version, => group by <test_suite>, if the build status are all failed, then mark it unnecessary, get 99/872

 #### RQ2: Can existing test selection approaches be made <Ruby,GEM>—aware in an efficient way?